Understanding Our Liturgy

-In our worship service, each individual thing that we do has a unique and specific purpose, and all are weaved together to teach and remind us of who God is and what He has done, and to give us opportunity to respond.
+In our worship service, each thing that we do has a specific purpose.
+They serve to teach and remind us of who God is and what He has done, as well as to give us an opportunity to respond.

-We believe that when we worship we are in dialogue with God.
+We believe that when we worship, we are in dialogue with God.
 We speak to Him and we listen to what He wants to teach us.

 We speak in: